Waterford & Clarkston Simple Will Lawyer

 Often, we gets calls from prospects finally taking the proactive step of asking an estate planning attorney about a will.
 These people have heard from friends, family and professionals over the years that they need a will.
 Sometimes these folks just think they need a will; they usually do not know why.
+That is why our Waterford & Clarkston simple will lawyers at Clarkston Legal are here to help.
+Our estate planning experts will guide you through the process.

 A simple will is largely a thing of the past.
 While wills continue to be utilized by estate planning purposes, most individuals utilize a trust package for their estate planning needs.
 A simple will does not avoid the probate process.
 For example, if you leave your estate to your children, and your estate contains a house, building or other real property, then you have ensured that your children will need to probate those assets in a county probate court.
 You may not have intended to do this.
 The probate process causes delay, involves a judge, and often requires attorneys -with their attendant costs- to get involved.